Troth Bylaws v. 4.0

 The Associate Steer shall serve a term of one year, and may be reelected.

 The Corporation also implements various Departments and Programs.
 Departments are permanent fixtures within the Corporation; Programs may be created and/or disbanded based on the needs and interests of the membership.
-All Departments and Programs are headed by an Executive Officer who is responsible for the operation of his/her Department or Program.
+All Departments are headed by an Executive Officer.
+Programs are headed by an Executive Officer or Operational Officer who is responsible for the operation of his/her Department or Program.
+Officers not designated as Executive Officers are automatically considered to be Operating Officers.

-Executive Officers are required to attend and participate in quarterly business meetings.
-Other duties are specific to each Department or Program, as defined within the Department's or Program's charter.
+Executive Officers, and Operational Officers if heading the program, are required to submit quarterly reports to the Rede and may be required to attend quarterly business meetings, per procedural vote by the High Rede.
+Other duties are specific to each Department or Program, as defined within the Department's or Program's charter, policies and procedures document, or by procedural vote by the High Rede.

 Executive Officers are appointed by the High Rede, or elected from within their respective Departments or Programs, depending upon the nature of each Department or Program, usually either at or shortly after Trothmoot.

-Unless stated otherwise within these By-Laws, Executive Officers serve a three year term, and may be reappointed.
+Unless stated otherwise within these Bylaws or procedural vote by the High Rede related to a specific position, Executive Officers serve a three-year term, and may be reappointed or re-elected.
 Executive Officers may resign their offices by submitting a resignation, in writing, to the High Rede.
 At the option of the High Rede, any such resignation may be deemed to be effective upon receipt, rather than on a date specified in the resignation.

 Executive Officers may be removed from office at any time by the High Rede at its sole discretion.

-Unless stated otherwise in these By-Laws, Operating Officers serve a one year term and may be reappointed.
+Unless stated otherwise in these Bylaws or in a procedural vote by the High Rede related to a specific position, Operating Officers serve a three-year term and may be reappointed.
 Operating Officers may resign their offices by submitting a resignation, in writing, to their Executive Officer, or to the High Rede.
 At the option of the Executive Officer or the High Rede, any such resignation may be deemed to be effective upon receipt, rather than on a date specified in the resignation.

 Operating Officers may be removed from office at any time by the High Rede at its sole discretion.